 Le Queux: How One Crazy Spy Novelist Created MI5 and MI6

 It’s the true story of how Le Queux, with some help from the sensationalist press, created ‘spymania’, a wave of popular hysteria about German spies in Britain.
 The story of how the most powerful country in the world succumbed to paranoia about a non-existent threat to its pre-eminence.
-It’s the story of how that paranoia lead to the war that hastened the destruction of the very power the scaremongers were trying to preserve.
+It’s the story of how that paranoia lead to a war that hastened the destruction of the very power the scaremongers were trying to preserve.

 It’s a cautionary tale, with obvious modern-day parallels.